Business writing courses

 Who’s teaching this course?

-I’m a former Sydney Morning Herald editor and UTS lecturer with over 30 years of writing experience.
+I’m a former Sydney Morning Herald editor and UTS lecturer with over 30 years of professional writing experience.
 At the paper I covered almost every industry, from health and science to business and IT.

 When I left journalism I worked with a wide range of organisations, where I had to write and edit almost everything from proposals, annual reports and board papers to tenders, briefs and website copy.

-Over the past 15 years I’ve taught plain English business writing courses to everyone from government departments and councils to universities, financial firms and real estate companies.
+Over the past 20 years I’ve taught plain English business writing courses to everyone from government departments and councils to universities, financial firms and real estate companies.

-Who is this business writing course for?
+How long does the business writing course run for?

 - reports